yuliiamm/yoga-website-reactjs/README.md

 - **Pop-Up Forms**: The website includes pop-up forms that can be used to submit information or sign up for a newsletter.
 These forms are easy to use and provide a convenient way for users to interact with the website.

 ### Demo
-Check out this video demo of the MALVA website in action:
+Check out this video demo of the Yoga Website in action:

 - Desktop Size:
 https://drive.google.com/file/d/1m63rDSTBck1PUD6x0JAY1u8KPsDm_a0D/view?usp=sharing